mehdibida/Julia-ShortIntroduction/README.md

----
-title: A Short Introduction to Julia
----

-This is a short introduction to Julia made for people who are already familiar with programming.
+This is a short introduction to Julia (valid at least until version 1.6) made for people who are already familiar with programming.
+Please consider using the html file for a better graphical rendering.

 ## Basics